RichardHarringtonQA/test_automation_challenge/README.md

 # test_automation_challenge
-A challenge to learn and demonstrate test automation capabilities robot framework, selenium, and postman.
+A challenge to learn and demonstrate test automation capabilities of robot framework, selenium, and postman.